NCEAS/morpho/README.txt

 	Existing older EML documents can still be reviewed, but they must be upgraded before any modifications can be made.
 	TODO: Editing language translations for crucial metadata fields
 ***
+Version 1.9.1 is a minor update to address particular bugs.
+	Taxonomic Import from data table can be used to import unique taxonomic hierarchies New Data Table handles UTF-8 descriptions and attributes User guide now available in Traditional Chinese (zh_TW locale) Expanded number of translations in the UI
+***
 Version 1.9.0 is a significant update to 1.8.0 with new features and bug fixes.
 	Multi-lingual support has been added in this release, and language packs for English, Spanish, Portuguese, French, Japanese, and Chinese are included.
 	Explicit UTF-8 character encoding is used across the application.